Aidzillafont/Aidzillafont.github.io/_posts/2022-04-18-Student-Performance-Analysis.md

 ## Build a Pipeline and Model

-Now we have done our EDA showing how all of the feature variables separate performance of students lets build a model to predict performance of a student in the math subject.
+Now we have done our EDA showing how all of the feature variables separate performance of students lets build a model to predict performance of a student in the maths subject.

 First we need to make a test train split